Make Your Next Trip Extraordinary

 The town of Marvao in the Alentejo region of Portugal is a hidden gem.
 Photo: Pixabay

-Hidden Gem
+Hidden gems

 The town of Marvão is located in the Alentejo, on top of a mountain overlooking the Spanish plains.
 Inside its ancient walls you’ll find narrow streets, a couple of restaurants—and a pleasant silence that you can’t often find in the modern world.
 The castle at the top of town is so high that one eighth-century poet described the view as looking down upon the backs of eagles.
 Make sure to check out the unusual cistern, which supplied water to the village when it was under siege.

-Cheap Thrills
+Cheap thrills

 Stargazing at the Alqueva Lake Observatory, near Monsaraz.
 The combination of limited light pollution and ideal atmospheric conditions makes for spectacular nighttime views.
-A group tour at the observatory includes a brief introduction to the cosmos, followed by a walk to a clearing in the olive and cork groves, where you can admire the stars and the Milky Way with a telescope—or even just the naked eye.
+A group tour at the observatory includes a brief introduction to the cosmos, followed by a walk to a clearing in the olive and cork groves where you can admire the stars and the Milky Way with a telescope—or even just the naked eye.

 Porto’s Palácio da Bolsa has huge lines in high season.
 For the cost of a private guide plus a small fee to the palace, you can visit this amazing icon of Portuguese history after-hours, with no one else inside.
 It’s a really special feeling to have the guard turn the lights on as you enter each room, revealing the palace’s impressive interior.
 The building was once the headquarters of a commercial association, where wealthy entrepreneurs of the time would discuss business matters and host extravagant receptions.